blend-os/website/docs/reference/configs/system.md

     --8<-- "https://github.com/blend-os/tracks/raw/main/blendos-base.yaml"
     ```

-Here, the `track` value is set to `custom`, indicating a fully custom track.
+Here, the `track` value is set to `custom` (no `impl`), indicating a fully custom track.
 This track is setting default values for whomever uses it.

 Tracks can also inherit from eachother (see next section).